digitalcraftsman/hugo-icarus-theme/README.md

         label  = "Home"
         link   = "/"

 Define a label and enter the URL to resource you want to link.
-With `before` you can decide wether the link should appear before **or** after all linked posts in the menu.
+With `before` you can decide whether the link should appear before **or** after all linked posts in the menu.
 Therefore, `Home` appears before the linked post.

-### Tell me who you're
+### Tell me who you are

 This theme also provides a profile section on the left.
 Add your social network accounts to the profile section on the left by entering your username under `social`.
 The links to your account will be create automatically.